 ii) the available CAG cell broadcasting the CAG-ID for the PLMN also broadcasts that the PLMN allows a user to manually select the CAG-ID.

-For each of the presented CAG-ID, the MS may indicate to the user whether the CAG-ID is authorized based on the "Allowed CAG list" stored in the UE; and
+For each of the presented CAG-ID, the UE may indicate to the user whether the CAG-ID is authorized based on the "Allowed CAG list" stored in the UE; and

 b) the PLMN/access technology combination without a list of CAG-IDs, if there is an available NG-RAN cell which is not a CAG cell for the PLMN.
-If there exists an entry for the presented PLMN in the "CAG information list" and the entry includes an "indication that the MS is only allowed to access 5GS via CAG cells", the MS may indicate to the user that the MS is only allowed to access the PLMN via CAG cells.
+If there exists an entry for the presented PLMN in the "CAG information list" and the entry includes an "indication that the UE is only allowed to access 5GS via CAG cells", the UE may indicate to the user that the UE is only allowed to access the PLMN via CAG cells.